akenny430/jobApps/README.md

 while another dataset would keep track of all jobs pertaining to quantitative finance, and so on.
 Practically, however, you could split up these datasets however you so choose.
 For example, you could create a new dataset for all jobs you apply to in the year 2022, regardless of sector.
-Or you could create a new dataset with a new alais (i.e. different contact information).
+Or you could create a new dataset with a new alias (i.e. different contact information).
-Basically, **the organization of the datasets is completely up to the user**, and so a more accurate representation of the job heirarchy would be:
+Basically, **the organization of the datasets is completely up to the user**, and so a more accurate representation of the job hierarchy would be:

   1. The relevant *dataset*, organized however the user sees fit.